Boardwalk (entertainment district): Notable boardwalks

 Several notable boardwalks in the United States include:

 Atlantic City

 The first boardwalk in the United States, the Atlantic City Boardwalk in Atlantic City, New Jersey runs for a length of 5 mi, including an extension that runs 1.7 mi into the neighboring Ventnor City.
 Casinos and hotels front the boardwalk, as well as retail stores, restaurants, and amusements.
 Popular entertainments available on the Atlantic City Boardwalk include rolling chairs, saltwater taffy, and amusement piers such as Steel Pier.

 Coney Island

-Riegelmann Boardwalk runs for 2.51 mi on Coney Island in New York City, along the southern shore of Brooklyn adjacent to the Atlantic Ocean.
+The Riegelmann Boardwalk runs for 2.51 mi on Coney Island in New York City, along the southern shore of Brooklyn adjacent to the Atlantic Ocean.
 It became known for its amusement parks along the boardwalk, and contains the Cyclone roller coaster, the Wonder Wheel Ferris wheel, the Luna Park and Deno's Wonder Wheel Amusement Park amusement parks, and the defunct Parachute Jump ride, as well as the New York Aquarium.